ArcanaFramework/arcana/docs/source/data_model.rst

 In Arcana, a *dataset* refers to a collection of comparable data to be jointly analysed (e.g. data from a research study).
 Datasets contain both source data and the derivatives generated from them.
-Datasets are typically organised into a tree with a defined "hierarchy" of data frequencies.
-For example the following dataset stored in a directory tree has a hierarchy of "subjects" > "sessions"
+Datasets are typically organised into a tree with a defined "hierarchy" of data frequencies (see :ref:`Spaces`).
+For example, the following dataset stored in a directory tree within in the :class:`.ClinicalTrial` space, has a hierarchy of "subjects" > "sessions"

 .. code-block::